javelit/docs/content/develop/api-reference/command-line/run.md

 ---
-title: streamlit run
+title: jeamlit run
 slug: /develop/api-reference/cli/run
 ---

-## `$ streamlit run`
+## `$ jeamlit run`

-This command starts your Streamlit app.
+This command starts your Jeamlit app.

 ### Syntax

 ```
-streamlit run <entrypoint file> [-- config options] [script args]
+jeamlit run <entrypoint file> [-- config options] [script args]
 ```

 ### Arguments

-`<entrypoint file>`: The path to your entrypoint file for your Streamlit app.
+`<entrypoint file>`: The path to your entrypoint file for your Jeamlit app.
 In a multipage app with `st.navigation`, your entrypoint file acts as a router between your pages.
 Otherwise, your entrypoint file is your app's homepage.

 ### Options